buhrmi/buhrmi/README.md

 ## Hi there

-I'm a full-stack web developer from Germany, living in Da Nang, Vietnam.
-Over the years I've settled on my favourite tools for web app development, and combined them into my own little framework.
-Introducing:
+You've landed on the GitHub profile of full-stack web developer from Germany, currently living in Da Nang.

-### Buhrmi's App Framework

-Buhrmi's App Framework is a framework for creating **buttery smooth native-like web apps** that run in browsers, mobile devices, and *probably* in desktop wrappers like Tauri.

-Its main ingredients are Ruby on Rails, Svelte and Capacitor.js, garnished with a sweet selection of my own open source packages:
+### Here's a bunch of open source stuff:

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.